How to Become a Police Officer in South Carolina

 - Not have any serious traffic offenses within the past five years

 - Not have any disqualifying involvement with illegal drugs

-Mount Pleasant is the third-largest city in South Carolina, and the Mount Pleasant Police Department (MPPD) employs over 140 sworn officers to serve the needs of the local public.8 Under the oversight of Chief Carl Ritchie, the department consists of seven patrol districts.
+Mount Pleasant is the third-largest city in South Carolina, and the Mount Pleasant Police Department (MPPD) employs over 140 sworn officers to serve the needs of the local public.8 The department consists of seven patrol districts.
 To become a police officer in Mount Pleasant, individuals must meet state minimums and hold at least an associate’s degree with 55 credit hours from an accredited school.

 Police Training Academies in South Carolina